billybcoyne/billybcoyne/README.md

 ### Hi there 👋

+My name is Billy, and I am newly working towards Game Development.

+- 🏫 I am a second year student in Computer Science and Games Technology, studying at City, University of London.
+- 🔭 I’m currently working on Unreal Engine 5.
+I am a beginner!
+- 🌱 I’m currently learning C++.
+- 💭 The languages I am knowledgable in consist of Python and Java.
+- 🎮 I enjoy playing games both casually and competitively!

+You can find/contact me through [Twitter](https://twitter.com/billxFPS).
 <!--
 **billybcoyne/billybcoyne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.